Monday, March 30, 2020

 5 thing Friday - beer, food, veggies, owl house, bluebonnets

-Meanwhile, we have enjoyed a great beer now and again, including a couple of cold ones (Celis White) just before the Kool and the Gang concert a couple of weeks ago. {the show was amazing btw} Celis White is very much like Agnes Dei at Save the World - a beer brewed with coriander and orange, and one of my favs.
+Meanwhile, we have enjoyed a great beer now and again, including a couple of cold ones (Celis White) just before the Kool and the Gang concert a couple of weeks ago. {the show was amazing btw} Celis White is very much like Agnes Dei at Save the World - a beer brewed with coriander and orange.

-And speaking of STW, we stopped by there on our first Teddy-free Saturday with our fast food burgers to enjoy the Winter Warmer before its all gone.
-Think cinnamon beer - very delightful.
+And speaking of STW, we stopped by there on our first Teddy-free Saturday to enjoy the Winter Warmer before its all gone.
+Think cinnamon ale - very delightful.

 While The Girl was here, I made enchiladas using my homemade enchilada sauce recipe.
 This was just before I pureed it with my hand held blender and put a couple of jars of it into the freezer.
 So rich and delish this time with a secret ingredient - pumpkin puree.